-Guest Post by Kiara Fullham: On A Hot Day, Should You Keep Your Windows Open Or Closed?
+Guest Post: On A Hot Day, Should You Keep Your Windows Open Or Closed?

 Here’s a question you’ll see asked on all kinds of forums, reddit threads, and Yahoo answers posts: when it’s hot outside, should I keep the windows open?
 This question is, of course, assuming you don’t have air conditioning.
 When you do have air conditioning, you want to keep your home windows closed – that’s pretty universally understood.
 When you don’t have air conditioning, you still might want to keep your windows closed – to a point.